Christian Elliss: Philadelphia Eagles (second stint)

 Elliss was re-signed to the practice squad of the Eagles on November 24.
 Elliss made his NFL debut on January 8, 2022, in the Eagles' week 18 game against the Dallas Cowboys, collecting 3 combined tackles in the 51–26 loss.
 He signed a reserve/future contract with the Eagles on January 18, 2022.

 On August 30, 2022, Elliss was waived by the Eagles and signed to the practice squad the next day.
 He was elevated to the active roster for their week thirteen game against the Tennessee Titans, and was a key player on special teams, making five total tackles and helping block for punt returner Britain Covey as he had the second-best single-game return average on the season.
 He was signed to the active roster on December 23.
 Elliss finished the 2022 regular season with six games played and 11 total tackles.

 Elliss was waived by the Eagles on December 6, 2023, following the signing of Shaquille Leonard.

 New England Patriots

 On December 7, 2023, Elliss was claimed off waivers by the New England Patriots.

 The following year, Elliss contributed to the Patriots, starting 6 games after Ja'Whaun Bentley's injury.
 Throughout the year, he racked up a career-high 80 tackles, 1.5 sacks, 5 passes defended, and an interception against Indianapolis Colts quarterback Anthony Richardson.

 On March 24, 2025, the New England Patriots matched an offer sheet from the Las Vegas Raiders to retain Elliss on a two-year, $13.5 million contract.
+He had three total tackles in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.